 You’ll see a list of system icons.
 Run through them and toggle each one on or off to suit your needs.

 Many of the apps you install in Windows are designed to run in the background.
 They’re not things you need to interact with regularly, so instead of appearing directly on your taskbar, their icons are relegated to the Notification area.
 This lets you know they’re running and gives you quick access when you need it.
 A few of these appear right in the Notification Area to the left of the clock.
 Others are hidden, but you can see them by clicking the up arrow to the left.

 You can quickly customize where these icons appear by dragging them between these two locations.
-For example, you might prefer that your OneDrive icon always be visible.
-You could just drag it to the main Notification Area.
+For example, you might prefer that your OneDrive icon is always visible, in which case you’d drag it to the main Notification Area.
 You can also hide less important icons by dragging them to the hidden area.

 You can also work with these icons through the settings interface.
 Right-click any open area of the taskbar and choose the “Settings” option.
 Scroll down and click the “Select which icons appear on the taskbar” link.

 If you want to remove the hidden area and see all the icons all the time, turn on the “Always show all icons in the notification area” option.
 If you leave that setting off, you can also run through the list and turn individual apps on or off.
 Just note that turning an app off here doesn’t remove it from the Notification Area altogether.
 When an app is turned off, it shows up in the hidden area.
 When it’s on, it shows up in the main Notification Area.

 Move the Taskbar to a Different Edge of the Screen